Skip to main content

 Deposit and reward mechanics

 The staking miners are required to pay a deposit to post their solutions.
 Deposit amount is the sum of SignedDepositBase +SignedDepositByte + SignedDepositWeight.
 All good solutions are subject to receiving a SignedRewardBase.
+For more information about deposit values see the Chain State Values page.

 Further Resources